thezaptrack/roboflow-inference-docker-environment/README.md

 # roboflow inference docker environment

-template to get up and running with a python installation containing the roboflow `inference` or `inference-gpu` module SDK.
+containerized template to get up and running with a `python` installation containing the roboflow `inference` or `inference-gpu` module SDK.

+## features

-the build scripts and tools in this template configuration will use docker compose to spin up a debian-based docker container using the official python 3.10 bullseye docker image that has the inference/inference-gpu SDK installed via pip.
+- the build scripts and tools in this template configuration will use `docker compose` to spin up a `debian`-based `docker` container using the official `python 3.10` bullseye `docker` image that has the `inference`/`inference-gpu` SDK installed via `pip`.

+- build configuration options to install either `inference` or `inference-gpu` at the `Makefile` level.

+- the docker compose specification is configured to allow pass-through for the `/dev/video0` and `/dev/video1` device files in order to enable the container to access the webcam and/or other camera devices bound to those files.

+- the docker compose specification has the requisite volume mounts needed to allow display forwarding outside of the container and into the host via `X11` in order to have `opencv`'s windows working.

+    ```yaml
+        - /tmp/.X11-unix:/tmp/.X11-unix
+        - $HOME/.Xauthority:/root/.Xauthority
+    ```

 ## setup